alan-turing-institute/ModMon/docs/model_submission.md

 # Model Submission

 To add a model to the monitoring system you should first ensure it's in the necessary format (see project structure docs).
-In particular, it must be a contained within a single directory including (at its top level):
+In particular, it must be contained within a single directory including (at its top level):
 - `metadata.json` file defining the command to run your model, and other metadata.
 - `metrics.csv` file containing the results of running your code on known inputs.